Neural Network Forecast of the Sunspot Butterfly Diagram: Conclusion

-We would like to thank Reza Tavakol for very useful conversations regarding forecasting sunspots.
+\begin{acks} We would like to thank Reza Tavakol for very useful conversations regarding forecasting sunspots.
 We also would like to thank Dr.\ David Hathaway for publishing the data that we used in this article.
-N.\ Peixinho acknowledges funding from the Portuguese FCT -- Foundation for Science and Technology (ref: SFRH/BGCT/113686/2015).
-CITEUC is funded by National Funds through FCT -- Foundation for Science and Technology (project: UID/ Multi/00611/2013) and FEDER -- European Regional Development Fund through COMPETE 2020 -- Operational Programme Competitiveness and Internationalisation (project: POCI-01-0145-FEDER-006922).
+Finally, we would also like to thank the anonymous reviewer, whose comments have helped to improve this article.
+N.\ Peixinho acknowledges funding from the Portuguese FCT -- Foundation for Science and Technology (ref: SFRH/ BGCT/ 113686/ 2015).
+CITEUC is funded by National Funds through FCT -- Foundation for Science and Technology (project: UID/ Multi/ 00611/ 2013) and FEDER -- European Regional Development Fund through COMPETE 2020 -- Operational Programme Competitiveness and Internationalisation (project: POCI-01-0145-FEDER-006922).
+J.\ Fernandes acknowledges funding from the POCH and Portuguese FCT – Foundation for Science and Technology (ref: SFRH/BSAB/143060/2018) and visiting facilities at Niels Bohr Institute (University of Copenhagen). \end{acks}

 \disclaimer{The authors declare to have no conflicts of interest.}